juntao/arenztopia/content/news/Issue 31.md

 Olb City Announcer: Hi Azaria!
 Can you tell us about your job?

 Azaria Viotto: Yeah!
-My job is to research COVID, find ways to prevent people from getting COVID, and to make the vaccine accesible.
+My job is very simple: Just research COVID, find ways to prevent people from getting COVID, and to make the vaccine accesible.

-OCA: Cool! how many vaccines are you distributing this month?
+OCA: Cool!
+How many vaccines are you hoping to distribute this year?

-AV: Well we are hoping to have 50 Million doses by June.
+AV: Well, we are hoping to have distributed 2 million doses by June, and we're on course to accomplish that!

-OCA: Wow!
-Now, i am pretty sure you also are working in the hospital.
+OCA: So I've also heard that you work as a doctor, can you tell us a bit about that?

-AV: Yea, I observe and i also help give the vaccine shots.
+AV: Yes, I do work as I doctor, I have a MD in Medicine from the University of Arenztopia at Arenztopia City.
+I work as a senior nurse at Olb City Central Hospital (OCCH).
+In the pandemic, I have been administering vaccine shots and working in the ICU, as well as managing the vaccine-distribution project at the OCCH.

-OCA: Thank you so much for coming!
+OCA: That's really cool!
+Thank you so much for coming!

 AV: Thank you for inviting me, ciao!